typegoose/auto-increment/README.md

 ## Documentation

-### Plugin - Options
+### AutoIncrementSimple - Options

-they can either be an object or an array of objects (single field / multiple fields)
+The options can either be an object or an array of objects (single field / multiple fields)

 #### field